 2. Coat each potato with olive oil and sprinkle with salt.
 Wrap each potato separately in a double layer of aluminum foil and bake until fork tender, approximately 50-60 minutes, depending upon size.

 3. Keep the potatoes wrapped in the foil to stay warm until guests arrive.
 Reheat them if necessary by baking for five minutes to warm through.

 A half hour before guests arrive, unwrap the potatoes and using a sharp paring knife, slice an “X” lengthwise on the surface of each potato so they’ll easily open for guests to stuff.

 Arrange the potatoes on a serving platter along with the toppings and garnishes in a line alongside them.
 Begin with a plate of softened butter along with kosher salt and pepper.
 Next, place the proteins, the vegetables, the condiments and sauces, and finally the garnishes.
 (Be sure to warm up any proteins or veggies that need it just before it’s time to eat.)

 If guests would like to bake their potato again once it’s loaded, let them know to transfer it to the prepared sheet tray once it’s ready.
 Be sure that each topping bowl or plate includes a fork or spoon and that at the end of the line, there’s a stack of napkins.
-Baked potatoes can be messy, but that’s the fun of it!
+Baked potatoes can be messy, but that’s half the fun of it!

 Baked Potato Recipes